lmmp-puc-rio/react_component_library/README.md

 # react_component_library
 Library of developed components of React JS

-Index:
+# Index:

-1-Logo
+## 1-Logo
     Dependencies: none
     Input props: url, text and iconClassName
     Description: icon + text logo

-2-Menu
+## 2-Menu
     Dependencies: none
     Description: menu of static items

-3-Navbar
+## 3-Navbar
     Dependencies: none

     Input props:
         navlinks object array =
             [ ... , {url: ... , title: ... , className: ...} , ... ]

     Description: responsive navbar with single-level dynamic navlinks and toggle hamburger menu.

-4-Header
+## 4-Header
     Dependencies: Logo and Navbar

     Input props: mail and navlinks(check Navbar)

     Description: 2 rows Header, with Logo and Navbar Components on the 1st row and Contact mail on the 2nd row.

-5-Dropdown
+## 5-Dropdown
     Dependencies: none

     Description: dropdown selection box with dynamic options

-6-GridForm
+## 6-GridForm
     Dependencies: Dropdown

     Description: Form in the shape of a grid component divided in sections.
 Grid is composed of the variable label, input textbox for the variable value and a dropdown selection box for variable unit selection.
 Variables values and units are set as states, and the fields are passed automatically through two Objects( data ans conversionFactors )

+## 7-FloatActionButtom: Composed by a Container, Link and Buttom components
+#TODO: Automate links and buttom creation from data
+### 7a-Container
+    Dependencies: none

+    Input props: position

+    Description: Container that sets floar buttom position

+### 7b-Buttom
+    Dependencies: none

+    Input props: tooltip, icon, rotates and styles(optional)

+    Description: buttom that shows the links when clicked or hovered by.

+### 7c-Link
+    Dependencies: none

+    Input props: tooltip, icon, href and styles(optional)

+    Description: link that are shown when buttom is clicked or hobered by.